A timeline: A brief history of Apple Watch

 September 2017: Leave your phone behind

-Apple took the next logical, but transcendent step in announcing Apple Watch Series 3 the same day it unveiled iPhone 8, iPhone 8 Plus and iPhone X. The third iteration in the series allows you the freedom to take a call, stream music, interact with Siri and more, without the need to have your smartphone nearby.
+Apple took the next logical, but transcendent step in announcing Apple Watch Series 3 the same day it unveiled iPhone 8, iPhone 8 Plus and iPhone X. The third iteration in the series allowed you the freedom to take a call, stream music, interact with Siri and more, without the need to have your smartphone nearby.

 By adding LTE cellular connectivity, especially when combined with the lightning fast speeds of Verizon’s 4G LTE Network, Apple Watch 3 earned the distinction of “best smartwatch on the market” from TechRadar.
 The publication also raved about the health enhancement features, noting that “the fitness side of the Apple Watch 3 is arguably now the most important of the wearable range.
 Every feature is centered around the fact that you can live a better, healthier lifestyle with this device.”